augustocadini/spring-mvc-sample/README.md

 # Features

-* Getting content from Java Controller
+* Send and receive content from Java Controller
 * Page navigation using different ways
 * Spring form and submit